MaxMolin/react-hook-utils/usegeoip/README.md

 `import useGeoIp from 'useGeoIp';`

-Then you can destruct any of the available properties from the hooks return value (object). _Please note that it will be undefined until result is presented thus regular nullcheck higher in the hierarchy might be in place._
+Then you can destruct any of the available properties from the hooks return value (object). _Please note that it will be empty object until result is presented thus regular nullcheck higher in the hierarchy might be in place._

 `const { country } = useGeoIp();`